flyteorg/flyte/docs/flyte_agents/creating_an_agent.md

 (creating_an_agent)=
 # Creating an agent

 The Flyte agent framework enables rapid agent development, since agents are decoupled from the core FlytePropeller engine.
-Agents can be written in Python, easing development for data scientists.
+Rather than building a complete gRPC service from scratch, you can implement an agent as a Python class, easing development.
 Agents can be tested independently and deployed privately, making maintenance easier and giving you more flexibility and control over development.

 If you need to create a new type of task, we recommend creating a new agent to run it rather than running the task in a pod.
 After testing the new agent, you can update your FlytePropeller configMap to specify the type of task that the agent should run.

 There are two types of agents: **async** and **sync**.
-* **Async agents** communicate with external services that have asynchronous APIs that support `create`, `get`, and `delete` operations.
+* **Async agents** enable long-running jobs that execute on an external platform over time.
+They communicate with external services that have asynchronous APIs that support `create`, `get`, and `delete` operations.
 The vast majority of agents are async agents.
-* **Sync agents** communicate with external services, such as the OpenAI API, that return an immediate response after a job is created.
+* **Sync agents** enable request/response services that return immediate outputs (e.g. calling an internal API to fetch data or communicating with the OpenAI API).

 ```{note}